kempy007/kpm/README.md

 kpm - 2015-12-06T15:10 DESKTOP-9SCP4K5 Parent[PID=4948,UP:UT=4948:2532,Image=\Device\HarddiskVolume2\Windows\System32\cmd.exe] Child[PROC=1014941568,PID=4416,CLI=hostname,Image=\??\C:\Windows\system32\HOSTNAME.EXE]

 This is currently useful for call chain monitoring or seeing what is running accross your network at this time.
 I will be adding more features as time permits.
+Advanced logging in windows can capture process creation and exit, but missing off command parameters.
+Applocker will not add the authentihash into the general log, it's under details which won't get shipped off box.
+Ultimately there is still value I can add.

 I use NxLog to monitor this logfile and ship events to a ELK (Elastic, Logstash and Kibana) server.
 I am using version nxlog-ce-2.8.1248.msi obtainable from https://nxlog.org/products/nxlog-community-edition/download